oresat/oresat-cand/README.md

-# oresat-canopend
+# oresat-cand

-A CANopen system service for OreSat Linux cards.
+A CAN system service for OreSat Linux cards.

 ## Setup